systemd-cat — Connect a pipeline or program's output with the journal

 systemd-cat [OPTIONS...]
 [COMMAND] [ARGUMENTS...]

-systemd-cat may be used to connect STDOUT and STDERR of a process with the journal, or as a filter tool in a shell pipeline to pass the output the previous pipeline element generates to the journal.
+systemd-cat may be used to connect the standard input and output of a process to the journal, or as a filter tool in a shell pipeline to pass the output the previous pipeline element generates to the journal.

 The following options are understood:

 Specify a short string that is used to identify the logging tool.
 If not specified, no identification string is written to the journal.

 info".
 Note that

 Controls whether lines